cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 We thus learn that, when no cumulonimbus are around, the amount of water vapor exceeds that of liquid water in clouds up to 7-8 km above ground.
 Upwards, the low temperatures reduce the vapor pressure of water and liquid water becomes more abundant if clouds are present.
 However, at very high altitudes the typical clouds are the low-density cirrus, carrying a negligible amount of 0.03 g/m{sup}`3` of liquid water.
 The water-rich cumulonimbus cloudsm instead, contains much more liquid water, that it surpasses the mass of water vapor from 4 km of altitude.
 And this may be the reason why cumulonimbus are associated with such heavy rains and thunderstorms.

-Due to the very small amount of water that clouds typically carry, and the technical difficulty in modelling them (which clouds are present?
+Due to the very small amount of water that clouds typically carry, and the technical difficulty in modelling them (which types of cloud are present?
 At what altitudes?
 What density to they have?), we choose not to include cloud water content in our model.
 This is safe in most cases, but please do not use this model during a thunderstorm!

 ## Earth as a spinning spheroid

-Let's now further improve our model by considering Earth as a spheroid (or ellipsoid) that spins and generates a gravitational field.
-Our description will then depend not only on altitude $h$, but also on the geographic latitude $\varphi$ (distinct from $\phi$ for relative humidity).
+Let's now further improve our model by considering Earth as a spheroid (or ellipsoid) that spins and generates a gravitational field. .

 ### Gravity with altitude